 Physicians prescribe sulfonamide antibiotics to treat urinary, respiratory, and abdominal infections.
-Sulfonamide antibiotics include the combination drug sulfamethoxazole and trimethoprim, which healthcare professionals also call Septra.
+Sulfonamide antibiotics include the combination drug trimethoprim-sulfamethoxazole, which healthcare professionals also call Septra.

-Sulfamethoxazole and trimethoprim affect the metabolism of folic acid in bacteria.
-Trimethoprim can, in rare cases, also affect the metabolism of folic acid in human cells.
+Trimethoprim-sulfamethoxazole can affect the metabolism of folic acid in bacteria.
+In rare cases, it can also affect the metabolism of folic acid in human cells.

-Although an occasional drink is safe with sulfonamides, healthcare providers should exercise caution when prescribing sulfamethoxazole and trimethoprim to people who drink often.
+Although an occasional drink is safe with sulfonamides, healthcare professionals should exercise caution when prescribing trimethoprim-sulfamethoxazole to people who drink alcohol regularly.

-The labels of all fluoroquinolones now highlight the possible mental health side effects of the drug.
+The labels of all fluoroquinolones now highlight the drug’s possible mental health side effects.
 These side effects may include: